Incontinence

 The medical history and physical assessment of patients with female anatomy address a number of genitourinary issues:

 During the physical examination, the clinician pays close attention to the abdominal region.
 The presence of scars may indicate past surgeries.
-Abdominal palpitation can help to detect bladder fullness or retention.
+Abdominal palpation can help to detect bladder fullness or retention.
 Any vaginal pain is recorded, as well as any atrophic changes to the vulva.
-In postmenopausal patients, findings related to incontinence may include vaginal dryness, pain, itching, or irritation, and vaginal atrophy related to estrogen depletion (Abrams et al., 2017; WOCN, 2016).
+In postmenopausal patients, findings related to incontinence may include vaginal dryness, pain, itching, irritation, and vaginal atrophy related to estrogen depletion (WOCN, 2021).

 INCONTINENCE AND PREGNANCY

-The rate and severity of incontinence is higher in women who have had multiple pregnancies and higher in those who have had vaginal deliveries compared to those with cesarean section deliveries.
-The rate and severity of incontinence is also found to be higher in women with multiple pregnancies who had an instrumental assisted delivery, compared to vaginal births where instrumentation use is not required (Schuiling & Likis, 2017; Haag, 2019).
+Most women who give birth do not develop problems with urinary incontinence.
+In the majority of cases, damage caused by childbirth self-repairs over time as the tissues progress through the normal stages of healing.
+The rate and severity of incontinence is higher in women who have had multiple pregnancies and in those who have had vaginal deliveries compared to those with cesarean section deliveries.
+The rate and severity of incontinence are also found to be higher in women with multiple pregnancies who had an instrument-assisted delivery vs. a vaginal birth in which instrument use was not required (Rosenman, 2023).

 Pelvic Floor Muscle Strength Assessment